 God is a Jealous God

 But we know that not all jealousy is sinful and evil.
-God Himself says that He is a jealous God.
-If that is the case, then it is a holy jealousy.
+God, Himself says that He is a jealous God.
+And since that is the case, then it is a holy jealousy.

 I. Definition of Holy Jealousy

 When we define the word jealous, in today's understanding, it is always a bad thing It has developed a bad reputation, just as the word hate has.
 But hating that which is evil and unjust is not a bad thing.
 In the same way jealously can be good.
 In Scripture, the word jealous can better be understood by the word zealous.
 The root idea in the Old Testament is to become intensely red.
 It refers to the changing color of a person's face because of the rising of an emotion and is associated with intense zeal or fervor over something dear to us.
 When we say that God is jealous, it is synonymous with His eagerness to protect what is precious to Him.

 God's relationship with His people is often compared to a marriage.
 So righteous jealousy can best be seen by looking at it in this way.
 If a man gets mad every time he sees his wife talking with another man, then that is unrighteous jealousy.
 It is an irrational fear or paranoia of losing his wife.
 It also shows an unwarranted distrust for his spouse.